-Students should leave at least two weeks between exams to receive feedback from the examination committee.
+When scheduling exams, students should leave at least two weeks between each portion of the exam to receive feedback from the examination committee.
 However, it is strongly recommended that students allow a month between exams to have time to incorporate feedback.